ispras/swat/docs/Demo.md

 Execution may be replayed only from the qemu with which it was recorded.

 You can set icount value and enable/disable autosnapshot function.
-Autospapshot needs value of period in second.
+Autospapshot needs value of period in seconds.

 ![Create execution](https://github.com/ispras/qemu-gui/blob/master/docs/imgs/recordreplay.png)